-The National Personal Training Institute (NPTI) is argubly the most expensive fitness education program in the US today with the exception of getting a college degree in exercise science.
-In this review I interview Wendy Harmening who went through the program in 2015 in the Chicago area.
+The National Personal Training Institute (NPTI) is arguably the most expensive fitness education program in the US today with the exception of getting a college degree in exercise science.
+In this review, I interview Wendy Harmening who went through the program in 2015 in the Chicago area.
 The goal of this interview is to help you understand the NPTI program, prepare for it and decide if it's right for you.
-Also see my other NPTI interview for more information.
+Also, see the other NPTI interview for more information.
 The questions I ask Wendy are basically the same as I did in my other NPTI interview.
 I did this to help readers compare answers.
 If you have any questions, ask them below.

 JC.
 When did you take the NPTI program?

 WH.
 I started in October 2014 and finished in October 2015.

 JC.
 Why did you pick NPTI over other certs?

 WH.
 NPTI is not a “certification” like ASCM, NASM or ACE.
 Think of it more like a “technical school” for personal trainers.
 You still need to obtain a certification through a certifying agency to be a “certified personal trainer”.
 To my knowledge, the only similar programs may be through various community colleges, and I did not explore those types of programs.

 JC.
 How did you hear about the NPTI program?